-Mission Volunteers are individuals or couples (ages 18 and up), who seek long-term partnerships with communities around the world.
-Mission Volunteer opportunities are diverse and range from working with refugees, children and youth, serving as a teacher, pastor, camp director or health care professional.
+Mission Volunteers are individuals or couples (ages 18 and up) who seek long-term partnerships with communities around the world and fund themselves.
+Mission Volunteer opportunities are diverse and range from working with refugees, children and youth to serving as a teacher, pastor, camp director or health care professional.
 The length of service ranges from two months to more than two years.